 As technology evolves and our service areas grow, energy needs will grow.
 PowerSouth stands prepared with forward-looking energy and load forecasts.
 As we move into the future, innovative generation solutions are evaluated and employed to meet member needs.

-PowerSouth’s generating capacity is more than 1,600 megawatts in the summer and more than 1,700 in the winter.
+PowerSouth’s generating capacity is more than 2,000 megawatts.
 Our generation facilities include the coal-fired Charles R. Lowman Power Plant in Leroy, Ala.; the James A. Vann, Jr. Combined Cycle Power Plant in Gantt, Ala.; the compressed air and simple-cycle combustion units at our McIntosh Power Plant in McIntosh, Ala.; the Maury A. McWilliams Combined Cycle Power Plant in Gantt, Ala.; and the Gantt and Point A hydroelectric plants in Gantt, Ala., on the Conecuh River.
 We also possess an ownership interest in the James H. Miller, Jr. Electric Generating Plant in Birmingham, Ala.